 Did the speaker answer questions clearly and show they understood the topic well?

 Language Style (10 points)

-• Was the language suitable to informing the audience?
+• Was the language suitable to inform the audience?

 • Was the language precise, grammatically correct, and vivid?